mlaude1/git-practice-two/README.md

+Long ago, the four nations used to live in harmony.

+Then

-Everything changd when the fire nation attacked
+Everything changed when the fire nation attacked